Why you Can’t Take MiraLax 3 Times a Day (and What to Do Instead).

 - Shift from low fiber diet (such as meat) into high fiber diets such as Fruits, vegetables, and whole grains.

-- Be a physically active, sedentary lifestyle is a major risk factor for severe constipation.
+- Being physically active and sedentary is a major risk factor for severe constipation.

 3- Use effective home remedies for constipation.